 \subsection{Phylogenetic Networks}

 In this subsection, we provide some brief background on phylogenetic networks.
 Our notation and terminology are adapted from \cite{cummings2024invariants, gross2018distinguishing}.
-For more information on the combinatorics of networks, we refer the reader to \cite{gross2020phylogenetic, steel2016phylogeny}.
+For more information on the combinatorics of phylogenetic networks, we refer the reader to \cite{gross2020phylogenetic, steel2016phylogeny}.

+A \emph{binary phylogenetic tree} $\ct$ on $n$ leaves is a tree (i.e. a directed graph with no cycles) with a distinguished vertex of degree 2, called the \emph{root} and denoted $\rho$, and such that every other vertex has either degree 3 or degree 1.
+The vertices of degree 1 are called \emph{leaves} and there are exactly $n$ of them.
+In applications, the leaves of $\ct$ are labelled by the names of taxa, however we will always label leaves by the set of integers $[n]=\{1, \ldots, n\}$.
+We denote by $E(\ct)$ the set of edges of $\ct$, and by $V(\ct)$ the set of vertices of $\ct$.

-A \emph{phylogenetic network} on $n$ leaves is a rooted, directed, acyclic graph, where the root vertex is a distinguished vertex of out-degree two, and all other vertices have either in-degree one and out-degree two (these are called \emph{tree vertices}), in-degree two and out-degree one (these are called \emph{reticulation vertices}), or in-degree 1 (these are called \emph{leaf vertices}).
+A binary \emph{phylogenetic network} on $n$ leaves is a rooted, directed, acyclic graph, where the root vertex is a distinguished vertex of out-degree two, and all other vertices have either in-degree one and out-degree two (these are called \emph{tree vertices}), in-degree two and out-degree one (these are called \emph{reticulation vertices}), or in-degree one and out-degree zero (these are called \emph{leaf vertices}).